graciemzhang/HL22_GZwork/README.md

 Hengen Lab scripts and files concerning video analysis and behavior identification.

 ### notebooks
 Includes all notebooks I wrote throughout the summer.
 All files can be found at this Google Drive link: https://drive.google.com/drive/folders/1OLDA2qVTBfx0auD2oVDhyhke_E-dJtZa?usp=sharing.
+There are further notes under the directory.

 ### organized_annotations
 > **test_annotations**: csv files of behavioral annotations done for Doran's model